 |No zero start|

 It features a single-sided swingarm that allows you to change the tire without removing the wheel.
-Its innovative suspension is durable and ultra-quiet.
-And, unlike every other scooter, it has a thumb-style throttle that remains comfortable on long trips.
+Its innovative suspension is durable, ultra-quiet, and quite comfortable.
+And, unlike many other scooters, it has a thumb throttle that remains comfortable on long trips.

 Inokim OX Review